Step-by-Step Guide

 Track key performance metrics including AI resolution rate, customer satisfaction scores for AI-handled interactions, escalation rates, average handling time, first-response time, and the accuracy of AI responses.
 Compare these metrics against your pre-automation baseline and against human agent performance on the same ticket types.
 Most AI support deployments reach parity with human agents on routine inquiries within the first month.

-Implement a feedback loop where human agents can flag AI responses that were incorrect, incomplete, or inappropriate.
+Set up a feedback loop where human agents can flag AI responses that were incorrect, incomplete, or inappropriate.
 Review these flagged interactions regularly to identify knowledge base gaps, prompt improvements, and edge cases that need special handling.
 Each flagged interaction is a learning opportunity that makes the system more reliable.

 Conduct regular audits of AI-handled conversations by randomly sampling resolved tickets and evaluating response quality.
 Check that the agent provided accurate information, maintained an appropriate tone, and resolved the issue effectively.
 Use audit findings to refine the agent's prompts, update the knowledge base, and adjust escalation thresholds.
 This continuous improvement cycle is what transforms a good AI support agent into a great one.